TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

       If none of the named files exist, the :class:`ConfigParser` instance will contain an empty dataset.
-An application which requires initial values to be loaded from a file should load the required file or files using :meth:`read_file` before calling :meth:`read` for any optional files::
+An application which requires initial values to be loaded kutoka a file should load the required file or files using :meth:`read_file` before calling :meth:`read` for any optional files::

-         import configparser, os
+         agiza configparser, os

          config = configparser.ConfigParser()
          config.read_file(open('defaults.cfg'))